Effective Interpersonal Communication: Workplace Context

 The process by which self-concept is developed and maintained

-Self-concept refers to the holistic complexity of the dynamic and organized system of learned beliefs, attitudes, and opinions that individuals hold to their existence (Purkey, 1988).
-Self-concept is based on action and thought.
+According to Purkey (1988), self-concept is the comprehensive complexity of the dynamic and structured system of acquired attitudes, beliefs, and opinions that people hold about themselves.
+Action and idea form the foundation of one’s self-concept.
 This means that self-concept can be formed through one’s behavior (Catley, 2009).
 Individuals are always concerned with what makes them look distinct from the rest.

 Maintenance of self-concept happens through psychological inferences, attribution, and mental inferences.
 Self-concept is often viewed as self-fulfillment.
 This can also be through selective memories.
 For example, one may remember the day he or she first stood in front of people and given a speech but will be quick to dismiss the day he or she did something embarrassing (Catley, 2009) An Individual will blame himself or herself for doing something inconsistent with self-concept.
 It is also important to note that the self-concept is a counterpart of self-esteem; the two are components of the psychological self (Catley, 2009).